 - Are either of you currently taking any medications, dietary supplements or anabolic steroids?

 - Have either of you been treated for any other medical conditions, including sexually transmitted infections?

-Questions for the man
+Questions for men

 - Do you have any difficulties putting on muscle or do you take any substances to increase muscle mass?